jandom/jandom/README.md

 ## Development

-To update dependancies
+To update dependencies

     bundle update

-To install dependancies on a clean slat
+To install dependencies on a clean slate

+    rm Gemfile.lock
     bundle install

 To serve on localhost